spring24-csye6225/serverless/README.md

 - Verify all environment variables and dependencies are correctly configured.
 - Ensure the Cloud Function has appropriate permissions and roles.

-## Notes

-- Update this README as your function's capabilities grow or change.
-- Include any additional setup or configuration instructions relevant to your function.